 FAQs

-Why do oil and gas wells need artificial lifts?
+Why do oil and gas wells need artificial lift?

 Artificial lift is required to produce wells at a rate in excess of what might be obtained through the natural flow of hydrocarbons from a reservoir’s pressure alone.
 This includes wells that flow naturally but at rates that are not economically viable.